linxihui/dkernel/README.md

 # So you may need to consider properly design the sparse pattern carefully.

 attn = SparseAttention(block_size, block_sparse_pattern)
+attn.cuda()

+# similar, it needs to warmup the first time it runs
 output = attn(q, k, v, sm_scale=0.008)

 ```